The global nilpotent cone for universal curves: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Joakim F\ae rgeman for inspiring discussions that led to the uniqueness of the lifting of relative Lagrangians, and Marius Kj\ae rsgaard for pointing out an error in an earlier draft.
+We also thank the referee for helpful suggestions.

 DN was partially supported by NSF DMS grant \#2401178.
 ZY was partially supported by the Packard Fellowship and the Simons Investigator grant.